Permutation Tests at Nonparametric Rates: Conclusion

-\ifblind \else \textbf{Acknowledgements:} We wish to thank Roger Koenker, Marcelo Moreira, Joe Romano, Azeem Shaikh, and anonymous referees for many insightful comments.
-The paper benefited from feedback given by seminar participants at the U. of Sao Paulo (FEARP), U. of Michigan, Boston U., U. of Essex, IAAE-Rotterdam, Bristol-ESG, KER Int'l Conference, and UIUC.
+\textbf{Acknowledgements:} We wish to thank Roger Koenker, Marcelo Moreira, Joe Romano, Azeem Shaikh, Xiaofeng Shao, the editor, associate editor, and two anonymous referees for many insightful comments.
+The paper benefited from feedback given by seminar participants at the U. of Sao Paulo (FEARP), U. of Michigan, Boston U., U. of Essex, IAAE-Rotterdam, Bristol-ESG, KER Int'l Conference, UIUC, and Penn State.
 Bertanha acknowledges financial support received while visiting the Kenneth C. Griffin Department of Economics at the University of Chicago, where part of this work was conducted. \fi

 \begin{onehalfspace} \end{onehalfspace}

 \textit{This supplement is organized as follows.
 Section \ref{sec:publication} presents a table listing selected publications that use permutation tests.
 Section \ref{sec:app:a} contains the proofs for the lemma, theorems, and corollary in Section \ref{sec:theory}.
 Section \ref{sec:param} graphically illustrates (non)validity of the (non)studentized permutation test using the parametric example of Section \ref{sec:theory}.
 Section \ref{sec:app:b} presents all the proofs for Section \ref{sec:applications}.
 Section \ref{sec:app:montecarlo} plots the conditional mean functions of the simulation designs of our Monte Carlo experiments and brings additional results.
 Lastly, Section \ref{sec:app:c} contains auxiliary lemmas and their proofs. }